tanughate05/Recipe-Manageer-Web-App-/README.md

 ---

-## CSS / UI notes & small details you have used
+## CSS / UI notes & small details I have used

 - Background image:
   - Single image set with `background-image: url("images/recipe-bg.jpg"); background-repeat: no-repeat; background-position: top center; background-size: cover;`
-  - To dim the background without making children translucent, use a gradient overlay (or a ::before pseudo-element) — you already used both approaches in different files.
+  - To dim the background without making children translucent, use a gradient overlay (or a ::before pseudo-element) — I already used both approaches in different files.
 - Form container `.add-recipe-container`:
   - Has cover background image (e.g., `wooden-background.jpg`), overlay via gradients, rounded corners and box-shadow.
   - For responsiveness you added media queries (`max-width: 768px` and `420px`) to remove float, set width:100%, reduce padding and make height `auto`.